 Even the smallest person can change the course of the future."

-We have high aspirations for all the children in our school community and believe that all children should be given the opportunity to reach their full potential.
+As such, we have high aspirations for all the children in our school community and believe that all children should be given the opportunity to reach their full potential.
 We seek to provide learning opportunities and targeted support to allow every child to be enriched and flourish.

-As we recognise that not all pupils who are academically or socially disadvantaged are registered for free school meals, we reserve the right to allocate Pupil Premium funding to support any pupil, or group of pupils, identified by the school as being at a significant disadvantage.
+We recognise that not all pupils who are academically or socially disadvantaged are registered for free school meals, we reserve the right to allocate Pupil Premium funding to support any pupil, or group of pupils, identified by the school as being at a significant disadvantage.

-In order to meet the above requirements, the Governing Body of St Andrew's C.E.
+However, In order to meet the above requirements, the Governing Body of St Andrew's C.E.
 Primary School will ensure that provision is made which secures the teaching and learning opportunities to meet the needs of all pupils.